If you are looking for somewhere new to live, here are some questions renters should ask.

 If you seem like you have found something special and anticipate renewing the lease next year, unaware of renewal price hikes!

 This is frequently something that can be negotiated, so you need to enter these discussions with an idea of what your option will be.

-Owners or management companies will usually incorporate utilities like water, garbage, electricity which are regularly consolidated into your rent cost.
+Owners or management companies will usually incorporate utilities like water, garbage, and electricity, which are regularly consolidated into your rent cost.

-Apart from this, the renter usually pays gas and heating costs by themselves.
+Apart from this, the renter usually pays their gas and heating costs.

 Also, take a peek at the instruments around the unit and note if they are gas or electric.

-Gas instruments tend to be more economical to run than electrical.
+Gas instruments tend to be more economical to run than electrical ones.

-Apart from this, also check if you don’t have in-unit laundry, how much will it take to make usage of the laundry amenities?
+Apart from this, also check if you don’t have in-unit laundry; how much will it take to make use of the laundry amenities?